A Vision of the Last Judgement

-A Vision of the Last Judgement is a painting by William Blake that was designed in 1808 before becoming a lost artwork.
+A Vision of the Last Judgement is a painting done in pencil, pen and watercolour on paper by William Blake that was designed in 1808 before becoming a lost artwork.
 The painting was to be shown in an 1810 exhibition with a detailed analysis added to a second edition of his Descriptive Catalogue.
 This plan was dropped after the exhibition was cancelled, and the painting disappeared.
 Blake's notes for the Descriptive Catalogue describe various aspects of the work in a detailed manner, which allow the aspects of the painting to be known.
 Additionally, earlier designs that reveal similar Blake depiction of the Last Judgement have survived, and these date back to an 1805 precursor design created for Robert Blair's The Grave.
 In addition to Blake's notes on the painting, a letter written to Ozias Humphrey provides a description of the various images within an earlier design of the Last Judgement.